 Gate Thickness: As mentioned above, deadbolts come as either single cylinder (one keyed side) or double cylinder (two keyed sides).
 Single cylinder deadbolts can fit on thicker gates than double cylinder.
 Each deadbolt listed on our site has the maximum thickness noted in the product description.

-In general, standard deadbolt thicknesses are the following:
+In general, standard deadbolt thicknesses are the following (but check the specific deadbolt you’re interested in):

 - Single Cylinder: 1-1/2″ to 3″